 By definition, a barcode is a machine-readable code written in numbers and a pattern of parallel lines of different widths.
 This code is then printed and put on a product for identification purposes.
 A barcode generator, therefore, is software used to create or generate a new barcode graphic.

 There are dozens of online barcode generator solutions for commercial or non-commercial use.
-Most of them are entirely free so that you can implement barcodes into your system with zero investment.
+Most of them are entirely free so you can implement barcodes into your system with zero investment.
 A downside of such websites, however, is they don’t offer customer service.

 Fortunately, using these programs is relatively straightforward and doesn’t require many steps.